 This site features information from experienced real estate agents as well as opinions and experiences of mortgage brokers, solicitors and conveyancers, builders and others in the real estate and construction industry.
-Our focus is to provide educational and information to help you in the process of selling your property and the site sponsors like to support their clients in the same way.

 What does a real estate agent do?